Review of the Week Monday 23rd – Sunday 29th October/ Weekly catch up

 The other new birds recorded in Cornwall for the year were Olive-backed Pipit on the Lizard and a Radde’s Warbler at Nanjizal – both good quality eastern vagrants, the former the first since 2014 and the 14th for the county, the latter the 17 or 18th, with birds in 2014 and 2015.
 There was an unconfirmed report of a Twite from the beach at Chapel Porth – quite the rarity in Cornwall, with only 10 previous records (some of multiple birds), and without further information perhaps seems an unlikely occurence, with the last accepted record being back in 1988.

 A Red-throated Pipit was the only BBRC rarity reported this week, with one briefy at Lower Bosisto.
 Good scarcities and county rarities included Ortolan (1 or 2 overflying Cape Cornwall), Common Rosefinch and 2 blythi Lesser Whitethroats at Nanjizal, up to 3 Richard’s Pipits and the Short-toed Lark near Porthgwarra and a couple of Wryneck in the far west of the county.
-Moving slightly east there was a juv Rose-coloured Starling at Marazion Marsh (along with a leucistic Starling), an American Golden Plover over Lizard Village and a Little Bunting at nearby Old Lizard Head.
+Moving slightly east there was a juv Rose-coloured Starling at Marazion Marsh (along with a leucistic Starling), and there was an American Golden Plover over Lizard Village.
 The Red-breasted Flycatcher was still at Rame Head at the beginning of the week, and a Glossy Ibis was at Chapel Amble.
 The Ring-necked Duck from last week continued to show at Dozmary, with a Long-tailed Duck and a female Scaup discovered in the vicinity on the 25th – both good birds anywhere in Cornwall.
 Two Quail on the Lizard were an unusual late record.

 Finishing off the scarcer birds, a couple of Spoonbill continued to show well and a mobile Great White Egret was seen in the west of the county.
 The Purple Heron was not reported, and no Cattle Egrets either.